 Explore it on Goodreads or Amazon.

-Other books by this author include Small Steps
+Other books by this author which I have reviewed include Small Steps

 First in the Holes realistic dark fiction series for young adults and revolving around Stanley Yelnats, a young man falsely imprisoned in Green Lake, Texas.